Hey Christian, Happy Father's Day!

 We attended church minus Nicholas, who was home sick.

-I think a good combination of too much sun on Saturday, late night,
+I think the combination of too much last night

-and too much sugar put him in a little spin.
+and too much sugar put him over the edge.

 I let him stay home and sleep it off.